Deep neural networks for solving large linear systems arising from high-dimensional problems: Error analysis

 Now let us consider our method, i.e., the NN-based minimization \eqref{05}.
-The following result shows that the error of our proposed method is bounded by the sum of the approximation error and the discretization error. \begin{theorem} Let $\theta^*$ be a minimizer of \eqref{05} with $\phi$ being an FNN of depth $L$ and width $M$.
+The following result shows that the error of our proposed method is bounded by the product of the condition number of the matrix and the NN approximation error.
+Recall that $\|\cdot\|_{\ell^2}$ is defined by \eqref{26}. \begin{theorem} Suppose $\BA$ in \eqref{05} is square and invertible.
+Let $\theta^*$ be a minimizer of \eqref{05} with $\phi$ being an FNN of depth $L$ and width $M$.
 Let $\Bu$ be the solution of the linear system \eqref{02}.
-Suppose that $v$ is a function in $\mathcal{B}$.
-If Assumption \ref{assum01} holds, it satisfies
+Then it satisfies